 1. Filter with a paper filter

-This is a big one and is the downfall of most cold brews that’s more than a week old.
+This is a big one and is the downfall of most cold brews and cold brew concentrate that are more than a week old.

-If a couple of coffee grounds make it through into your final bottle they continue to extract while it’s in the fridge, slowly but surely making your coffee more bitter and more disgusting.
+If some of your ground coffee makes it through into your final bottle they continue to extract while it’s in the fridge, slowly but surely making your coffee more bitter and more disgusting.

-But there’s an easy solution, filter your coffee through a paper filter and it will do the best job at removing all the coffee grounds and all the fines that could possibly be in your coffee, removing any bitter taste that might appear.
+But there’s an easy solution, filter your coffee through a paper filter and it will do the best job at removing all the coffee grounds and all the fines that could be in your coffee, removing any bitter taste that might appear.

 Reusable filters also work pretty well but paper is better.
 And avoid Metal filters all together they let far too many fines through that keep on extracting after you’ve stored it.